Christian Leaders Converging to Plan Grassroots Change for America

 "We have Gary Bauer and the Christians United for Israel Action coming in to speak on what was the biblical role and purpose behind us aligning and standing with Israel," Vander Plaats added.

-Other speakers include Sen. Chuck Grassley (R-IA), Michael Farris of Alliance Defending Freedom, and Chuck Hurley and Danny Carroll from Saving Unborn Lives in Iowa.
+The keynote speaker for the event is Marjorie Dannenfelser of the pro-life Susan B. Anthony List.
+Other speakers include Sen. Chuck Grassley (R-IA) and Michael Farris of Alliance Defending Freedom.